fdupoux/molibackup/README.md

 automatically detects the ID of the instance where it is running.

 Alternatively you can configure this program to create backups of multiple EC2 instances.
-In that case you should use the `instance_tag` attribute instead of `instance_id`.
-You will have to create a tag on all EC2 instance that needs to be backed up so the program can determine which instances must be included in the scope of the backup job.
+In that case you should use the `instance_tags` attribute instead of `instance_id`.
+You will have to create tags on all EC2 instance that needs to be backed up so the program can determine which instances must be included in the scope of the backup job.
 By default the program will create snapshots of all EBS volumes which are attached to these EC2 instances.
-If you want to control which EBS volumes must be included in the backup job, you should create a tag on all EBS volumes that you want to be backed up and use the `volume_tag` attribute in the job configuration to tell the program which volumes must be included.
+If you want to control which EBS volumes must be included in the backup job, you should create tags on all EBS volumes that you want to be backed up and use the `volume_tags` attribute in the job configuration to tell the program which volumes must be included.
 Please refer to the configuration section above for specific examples.